pubnub/pubnub-angular2/README.md

 - If you **need help** or have a **general question**, contact <support@pubnub.com>
 - If you **want to contribute**, please open a pull request against the `develop` branch.

-## Integrating PubNub Angular SDK into Your App
+## Integrating PubNub Angular SDK into Your Javascript App

 Your HTML page will include 2 key libraries: